shuckster/match-iz/README.md

 // "ok!"
 ```

-This behaviour is deprecated and will be removed in the next major version.
+This behaviour was deprecated in version 2.3.0 and removed in version 3.0.0 to prevent unusual behaviour when working with haystacks that may or may not be an array.

 ### pluck()